31 Jan Answer The Broker

 PDR schemes tend to have a lower construction cost – this makes sense given that there is an existing structure in place.
-However, costs can add up as these types of schemes tend to be in cities and town centres and can incurr expensive site access issues and, stock that is being converted may also have been originally built using materials such as asbestos which will need to be removed and disposed of, creating further challenges.
+However, costs can add up.
+In most cases, these schemes are in cities and town centers.
+These can incur expensive site access issues.
+Also, stock that is being converted might have been originally built using materials such as asbestos which must be removed and disposed of, creating further challenges.

-Additionally, PDR schemes are of course a necessity born of a slow planning process, limited land that can be built on and an ever growing population.
-This is reflected in the fact that a number of the PDR schemes that Avamore has financed have tended to be affordable and mid-market in nature and therefore the development costs, of which internal fixes and finishes represent a notable proportion, are understandably lower.
+Additionally, PDR schemes are a necessity born of a slow planning process, limited land for build and an ever-growing population.
+A number of Avamore funded PDR scheme are affordable and mid-market in nature.
+Therefore the development costs, of which internal fixes and finishes represent a notable proportion, are understandably lower.

 What do you think will be the new PDR trend in developments?

-Office to residential conversions will continue for as long as possible; although, whereas historically we have seen developers converting centrally located office buildings surrounded by residential properties, very recently we are seeing PDR consents for office buildings that are situated on the edge or within business parks which are generally poorer in quality.
+Office to residential conversions will continue for as long as possible.
+Historically, we have seen developers converting centrally located office buildings surrounded by residential properties.
+However, PDR consent towards office buildings, situated on the edge or within business parks, are on the rise.
+These are generally poorer in quality.

-There has been some discussion around warehouses offering up the next opportunity for PDR schemes even though these rights will end in the next couple of years unless extended.
+There has been some discussion around warehouses offering up the next opportunity for PDR schemes.
+Although, these rights will end in the next couple of years unless extended.
 However, there will be major challenges in terms of architecture, aesthetics and suitability of location.

 This seems like a risky strategy.
 No matter how small the scheme, the QS’ role is greater than simply certifying drawdowns.
-Instead at each stage, it is important that they take a holistic view considering compliance with the JCT, warranties, planning condition discharges and agreements with statutory bodies.
-Furthermore, a QS is more suitably qualified to determine mid-milestone how much has actually been spent, what costs are required to be incurred before practical completion will be achieved and whether or not there has been a cost overrun.
-Whilst valuers can re-determine their residual calculation based on numbers that have been provided by the developer, they are unlikely to have the professional expertise to deal with the other items highlighted above.
+Instead, it is important they take a holistic view considering compliance with the JCT, warranties, planning condition discharges and agreements with statutory bodies.
+Furthermore, a QS is more suitably qualified to determine mid-milestone.
+How much money is spent, what costs are incurred before practical completion is achieved and whether or not the cost is overrun.
+Valuers can re-determine their residual calculation based on numbers that have been provided by the developer.
+However, they are unlikely to have the professional expertise to deal with the other items highlighted above.

 Brexit has undoubtedly been a trigger for subdued activity in the construction sector because of the uncertainty which it brings.
-August 2019 was the ninth month in a row that annual house price growth remained under 1% (they fell in London by 2.7% in the year to June 2019) and, naturally, it is easy to assume that developers will be deterred from starting new projects.
+August 2019 was the ninth month in a row that annual house price growth remained under 1%.
+They fell in London by 2.7% in the year to June 2019.

 There has been a shift in buying habits in recent times and, so the decline in retail has been countered by the rise of industrial and warehouse premises construction.
-This shift in buying habits facilitated e-commerce businesses such as Amazon which requires the construction of national, regional and ‘last mile’ warehouses which should in theory provide alternative opportunities for developers.
+This shift in buying habits facilitated e-commerce businesses such as Amazon.
+This requires the construction of national, regional and ‘last mile’ warehouses.
+This should, in theory, provide alternative opportunities for developers.

 The challenge behind funding any commercial scheme is that you are likely to be doing so on a speculative basis.
-Furthermore, owners/tenants of warehouses and industrial units have incredibly specific requirements including size, locations and equipment; even falling outside of required locations by a few miles can impact the feasibility of actually being able to rent or sell the units on.
+Furthermore, owners/tenants of warehouses and industrial units have incredibly specific requirements including size, locations and equipment.
+Even falling outside of required locations by can impact the feasibility of being able to rent or sell units.

 Brexit aside, what do you think will be the main problems that developers will encounter over the next 12 months?